jaaty/grafana/docs/sources/getting-started/get-started-grafana-prometheus.md

 title: Get started with Grafana and Prometheus
 weight: 300
 ---
+# Prerequisites

+You must have already set up Prometheus as your data source in Grafana before starting this guide.
+Find details on how to set up Prometheus as your data source [here]({{< relref "../datasources/prometheus/" >}})
 # Get started with Grafana and Prometheus

 Prometheus is an open source monitoring system for which Grafana provides out-of-the-box support.
 This topic walks you through the steps to create a series of dashboards in Grafana to display system metrics for a server monitored by Prometheus.